garycarlyle/TVShow/README.md

 * Performances.
 Since NodeJS is based on V8 VM, it is fast.
 Really fast.
 But compared to a fully native app, it's a slow rabbit.
 That's why Popcorn Time compares bad to TVShow, whose performances are great.

 * Features.
-Since TVShow is a recent project, Popcorn Time supports more features that TVShow does.
+Since TVShow is a recent project, Popcorn Time supports more features than TVShow.
 But it's just a matter of time.

 * Stability.
 TVShow appears to be more stable than Popcorn Time.
 Sometimes, Popcorn Time crashes randomly.
 Not sayin I guarantee it will never happen to TVShow, but unit tests are there.
 Seems not to be considered in Popcorn Time project...